TiesPetersen/AlarmClockPlus/README.md

   This alarm works the same as any other alarm.
 You are woken up at the same time every day.
 - Scheduled Alarm<br>
   This alarm will wake you up at the time you tell it to on that specific day of the week.
 For example, you want an alarm at 6:55 on Monday until Friday and no alarm on Saturday and Sunday.
+- Getting you out of your bed
+  8 minutes before the set time, the first alarm will go off.
+No worries, this alarm can be snoozed by holding your hand above the right sensor.
+The second alarm goes off at the set time and you will have to get out of bed and grab the RFID tag from your desk.
+Put the RFID tag on top of the alarm clock and the alarm will stop.

 ### Video
 Watch [this video](https://youtu.be/JE-YsyEofD8) if you would like to see the alarm clock in action.